 Signed into law in 1990, the Americans with Disabilities Act is a civil rights law that prohibits discrimination against individuals with disabilities in employment and all areas of public life.
-All private employers with 15 or more employees, state and local government, educations intuitions, employment agencies, and labor intuitions are covered.
+All private employers with 15 or more employees, state and local government, educations institutions, employment agencies, and labor institutions are covered.

 - Has a physical or mental impairment that substantially limits one or more major life activities (the definition of which was more clearly defined following the Amendment in 2008);

 - Has a record of such an impairment; or

 - Is regarded as having such an impairment.